jlangch/venice/doc/readme/openai-functions.md

     } ] )
 ```

-If we prompt the model about the current weather, it will respond with some clarifying questions.
+If we prompt the model about the current weather, it will respond with some clarifying
+questions due to the missing location.

 ```clojure
 (do